jeff-wise/culebra/README.md

 Culebra is a Yaml serialization library for Kotlin built using the [snakeyaml] library.
 It provides a flexible interface for serializing Kotlin values to and from Yaml with the help of the Applicative / Monadic parsing style.
-It is heavily influenced by [aeson].
+It is heavily influenced by [aeson] Haskell library.

+### Why Use Culebra?

-**Flexible** It allows you to map your data types to and from Yaml freely, with
-           no constraints on the shape of the data or the names of the fields.
+ * **Flexible** Map your data types to and from any Yaml format with no constraints on the shape of the data or the names of the fields.

-**Compositional** You can easily combine parsers for different datatypes into
-        larger parsers in order to maximize code reuse.

-**Compositional** You can easily combine parsers for different datatypes into
-        larger parsers in order to maximize code reuse.
+ * **Compositional** You can easily combine parsers for different datatypes into larger parsers in order to maximize code reuse.

+ * **Sum Types** Culebra supports de/serialization of sum types in whichever way you want to represent them.

+### Tutorial Contents

 - [Installation](#installation)
 - [Usage](#usage)